tarakanbg/vaccbih_sct_files/README.md

 # Changelog

-## 1208
+## v.
+1208
-* fully optimized for Euroscope, removed all entries only required by VRC
+* fully optimized for Euroscope, removed all entries only required by VRC; modified existing entries to be able to use more ES advanced features
-* LQSA SIDS/STARS are completely rewokred: tracks can be displayed on radar, can be assigned via dropdown menu, all designators are updated to current airac
+* LQSA SIDS/STARS are completely rewokred: tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators are updated to current airac
+* Completely reworked runways section.
+Runways for different airports can be displayed or hidden individually (Display Settings) and also assigned correctly via the Active Airport / Runway Selector dialog.
+* adjusted accurate sq ranges for all BiH airports
 * removed waypoints/navaids: SAR VOR
 * added waypoints/navaids: OMA VOR
-* accurate sq ranges for all BiH airports

 ## Installation

-Remove following files:
+**Remove following files:**

 * LQSBV1.4.POF
 * LQSB_0904.ese
 * LQSB_0904.rwy
 * LQSB_0904.sct

+**Replace with the files from this package:**

+* LQSB.sct
+* LQSB.ese
+* LQSB.POF